jinghuazhao/PW-pipeline/README.md

 pwp.sh ST4 &
 ```
-where we generate data based on the paper's supplementary tables ST3 and ST4; the latter is used as input.
+where we generate data based on the paper's supplementary tables ST3 and ST4; the former is in line with the paper (by change `p_threshold'=0.00001,
+see below) while the latter is used as input here.

 ## FEATURES